|région: Grand Est|

 |département: 67, Bas-Rhin|

 Strasbourg is situated at an elevation of 143 m on the river Ill which at this place branches out into several river branches flowing into the Rhine river.
-Strasbourg is the capital of the région Alsace, which was merged with Lorraine and Champagne-Ardenne on 1 January 2016; Strasbourg is also the capital of the new region.
-It is also the préfecture of the département Bas-Rhin.
-It is also the seat of the administration of the arrondissements Strasbourg-Campagne and Strasbourg-Ville. the city has a population of about 273,100 (2004).
+Until 31 December 2015 Strasbourg was the capital of the région Alsace, which was merged with Lorraine and Champagne-Ardenne on 1 January 2016; Strasbourg is also the capital of the new region.
+It is also the préfecture of the département Bas-Rhin and seat of the administration of the arrondissements Strasbourg-Campagne and Strasbourg-Ville.
+The city has a population of about 273,100 (2004).

 Strasbourg was founded by the Romans as Argentoratum after 12 BC next to a Gallic settlement.
 At first it served as a military outpost in the province Germania Superior.
 The town became the seat of a bishop already in the 4th century.
 In the 5th century Strasbourg was conquered by Alemanni, Huns and Franks.
 The Oaths of Strasbourg of 842 are a remarkable document.
 With this document Charles II ('the Bald'), ruler of the western Frankish Kingdom, and Ludwig the German, ruler of the eastern Kingdom, confirm their union against their elder brother Lothar I in the struggle for the regnancy in the Frankish Kingdom.
 The Latin text has come down to us only in a copy of the 10th/11th century.
 The oaths by the two brothers, are written in their respective languages, Old French and Old High German.
 It is the oldest known document in French language.
 During the Middle Ages Strasbourg became a wealthy trading town which in 1262 obtained the status of a Free Imperial City.
 During the Reformation, the town became Lutheran.
 At the 1529 Diet of Augsburg, Strasbourg, however, did not join the Confession Augustana but together with Memmingen, Konstanz and Lindau avowed to a confession (subsequently known as Tetrapolitana) drawn up by the reformer Martin Bucer.
 In 1648 the King of France, Louis XIV, became Imperial reeve of Strasbourg.
 After the occupation by French troops in 1681 the town finally became part of France in 1697.